 People in the UK are spending more time than ever accessing risky materials online and this has inevitably transitioned into the workplace.
 These websites represent a major threat to cyber-security because they are often plagued with downloadable materials and adverts that are embedded with viruses and other harmful malware.

-For example, experts have recently warned the millions of Pornhub users to be careful, after it emerged that cyber-criminals were targeting the website with a highly dangerous ‘Kotver malware’ that was cleverly masked through pop-up ads.
+For example, experts have recently warned the millions of Pornhub users to be carefu (opens in new tab)l, after it emerged that cyber-criminals were targeting the website with a highly dangerous ‘Kotver malware’ that was cleverly masked through pop-up ads.
 This use of ‘malvertising’ on legitimate websites has become incredibly popular among hackers.
 Accessing these materials within the workplace can be catastrophic, leaving company networks far more susceptible to phishing scams and viruses, which can be incredibly costly to remediate.

 There are plenty of examples of this risk becoming a reality.
-2017 saw a host of devastating cyber-attacks on major companies such as Deloitte and Equifax, as hackers stole information about thousands of customers.
+2017 saw a host of devastating cyber-attacks on major companies such as Deloitte and Equifax (opens in new tab), as hackers stole information about thousands of customers.
 The thought of confidential documents and people’s personal details getting into the wrong hands is a harrowing one, and it’s likely to become a far greater issue in 2018.
 Companies that allow their staff unrestricted access to the internet are in grave danger of placing their names next on the list of cyber hacking victims.

 According to the survey respondents, 67% of businesses neglect to invest in single sign-on (SSO) solutions, and 54% don’t use a domain name filtering system.
 To avoid a descent into the further chaos that hacks create, businesses need to focus their attention on controlling the content that is being accessed via the corporate network and evolve cybersecurity strategies to reflect modern employee needs.
 SSO solutions, for example, help to keep information secure by using policy-driven password security and multi-factor authentication to ensure that only authorised users have access to sensitive data, while domain name filtering blocks access to potentially dangerous websites based on a business’s specific criteria.